 As you may know, the NOT and its operations is being transferred to Aarhus University (AU), Denmark, and the University of Turku (UTU), Finland.
 This process is expected to be finalized soon.
 The new organization for operating the telescope is a research collaboration between partners in the Nordic countries.
 The telescope will continue to operate in a way similar to how it has operated in the past and also the new organization will offer access to the telescope for astronomers in Denmark, Finland and Norway as well as astronomers from the University of Iceland and Stockholm University - the partners in the new organization.
 The Swedish Research Council no longer fund operations of the NOT, and access to observing time is limited for astronomers from Sweden.
 This does not apply to astronomers from Stockholm University.

 The applicants are reminded of the following:

-As decided by the NOTSA Council, the share of observing time for each
+As maintained in the new organization, the share of observing time for

-beyond basic access, a contribution to the operational cost will be
+service mode, a contribution to the operational cost is required.
+The

-required.
-The detailed rules for the allocation of observing time and
+detailed rules for the allocation of observing time and the related

 A system of Large Observing Proposals has been introduced, where